jmeegan2/tech-assessment-SecurED/!!! DEVLOG !!!/README.md

 -Im just gonna move on for now and set up the wildcard route then go to task 2.
 I'll come back to this later, its almost done.
 -Setup wildcard/404 route, going to the redirect now.
 Not sure how I'll trigger an error statement to display after being redirected back to hero-list page
 -I got the redirect to work and tested it with /hero-details also and it worked, now I need to trigger an error message to display

+# March 26
+- Im stuck on trying to get my details to display on a different page and Im not sure how to go about displaying the service message.
+For the displaying hero details on different page Im pretty sure it has to do with two way binding.